CreasolTech/DomBusGateway/README.md

 # Files

-* _dombusprotocol.py_: main server that must be runned in background, calling _python3 dombusprotocol.py &_
+* _dombusgateway.py_: main server that must be runned in background, calling _python3 dombusgateway.py &_

-* _dombusprotocol_const.py_: script with several constants used by _dombusprotocol.py_
+* _dombusgateway_const.py_: script with several constants used by _dombusgateway.py_

-* _dombusprotocol_conf.py_: configuration file that should be edited by the user
+* _dombusgateway_conf.py_: configuration file that should be edited by the user

 * _data/_: directory, created if not existing, where list of DomBus modules and configuration is saved and restored